StoreConnect/sensorthings-api-deployment/deployment/helm/frost-server/README.md

 This command deploys FROST-Server on the Kubernetes cluster in the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

-By default, the FROST-Server instance is reachable at the `http://frost-server:30080` URL (concatenation of the `frost.http.serviceHost` and `frost.http.ports.http.servicePort` values).
+By default, the FROST-Server instance is reachable at the `http://frost-server:30080` URL (concatenation of the `frost.http.serviceHost` and `frost.http.ports.http.servicePort` configuration values).

 > **Warning**: Make sure to be able to resolve the `frost-server` DNS name by adding a rule either in your DNS server or in your local DNS resolver (e.g. `/etc/hosts` in Unix-based environments), or use an IP instead of a DNS name by setting the `frost.http.serviceHost` value.